hackclub/hackclub/workshops/workshop_details.md

 ##### Obtaining A Twilio Account & Credentials `[20 minutes]`

-We want to signup for Twilio and obtain a Twilio Account SID.
+We want to sign up for Twilio and obtain a Twilio Account SID.
 Follow [the directions here](twilio/signup.md) to do this.
-The workshop is setup so that the facilitator (that's you) obtains the credentials and gives it to everyone doing the workshop that they don't have to spend the time obtaining credentials.
+The workshop is set up so that the facilitator (that's you) obtains the credentials and gives it to everyone doing the workshop to save time.

-Following the above directions will only give you $100 worth of credit.
-If any club members need more, they can follow the same instructions to get their own account but will need you to give them the hackEDU Twilio promo code.
+Following the above directions will give you $100 worth of credit.
+If any club members need more, they can follow the same instructions to get their own account.
+However, they will need you to give them the hackEDU Twilio promo code.

 ##### Understanding The API

-To add Twilio to your project, you just add the following script tag inside your HTML file (after filling in your sid and token of course).
+To add Twilio to your project, add the following script tag inside your HTML file (after filling in your sid and token, of course).

 ```html
 <script src="//bit.ly/twilio-basic-v6"